List of McDonald’s Mascots

 Popularity: Although Hamburglar was once a popular character, he is sadly no longer in rotation and thus many fans have never discovered him.
 He has made occasional appearances in McDonald’s advertising over the years, but he has not been seen since 2015.
 Thankfully, memes still keep his memory alive here and there on social media platforms.

-Origin: Birdie the Early Bird was introduced in the 1980s as a mascot for McDonald’s breakfast menu.
+Creation: Birdie the Early Bird was introduced as a mascot for McDonald’s breakfast menu.
 She was designed to promote the brand’s breakfast offerings in hopes of encouraging more customers to come in for a breakfast meal.
 She was McDonald’s first female character to represent the brand.

 Popularity: During her heyday, Birdie was a popular character in McDonald’s advertising, appearing in commercials and on packaging materials for the breakfast menu.
 Despite her popularity, she eventually faded from the spotlight and is no longer representing the brand in any way.